 As St. Mary of the Angels is a church school, staff are concerned that the children should grow up as faithful and practising Christians.
 We wish our school to be a place where Catholic attitudes to life, are both taught and lived, in a way that produces a strong based community spirit, within the school and beyond.
-These Catholic attitudes strongly parallel and support British values, embedding appropriate understanding and principles to live in our multi-cultural British society for all children.
-We also embrace other faiths as part of our strong Catholic mission
+These Catholic attitudes strongly parallel and support British values, supporting and embedding children with appropriate understanding and principles to live in our multi-cultural British society.